Is Your Mother Narcissistic or Controlling?

 The habit of self-criticism is so deeply ingrained in many of these daughters that they are largely motivated by avoiding failure at all costs.
 Of course, we all suffer setbacks and make mistakes, but the daughter of a controlling mother sees these moments as emblematic of why she’s worthless and has great difficulty recovering.
 Setting her sights low is often a lifelong pattern.

 3. Hobbled by inaction

 A controlling mother denies her daughter the space to make her own choices and to trust her own instincts and thoughts.
 In adulthood, these daughters are fearful and often incapable of acting on their own behalf, and they end up doing what someone else thinks they ought to.
-Absent such guidance, they’re much more likely to stay in situations — both in their working and personal lives — that make them miserable than other people.
+Absent such guidance, they’re much more likely to stay in situations — both in their working and personal lives — that make them miserable.